WSMH

-WSMH (channel 66), branded on-air as Fox 66, is a television station licensed to Flint, Michigan, United States, serving as the Fox affiliate for northeastern Michigan.
-It is owned by Sinclair Broadcast Group, which provides certain services to Saginaw-licensed NBC affiliate WEYI-TV (channel 25, owned by Howard Stirk Holdings) and Bay City-licensed CW affiliate WBSF (channel 46, owned by Cunningham Broadcasting) through separate shared services agreements (SSAs).
-However, Sinclair effectively owns WBSF as the majority of Cunningham's stock is owned by the family of deceased group founder Julian Smith.

-The three stations share studios on West Pierson Road in Mount Morris Township (with a Flint mailing address); WSMH's transmitter is located on Amman Road (near Gary Road) near St. Charles, Michigan.
+WSMH (channel 66) is a television station licensed to Flint, Michigan, United States, serving east central Michigan as an affiliate of Fox and NBC.
+It is owned by Sinclair Broadcast Group alongside WEYI-TV (channel 25) and CW affiliate WBSF (channel 46).
+The three stations share studios on West Pierson Road in Mount Morris Township; WSMH's transmitter is located on Amman Road northeast of Chesaning.